 At exactly 5am on Sunday 3rd September 1967 traffic across Sweden stopped, moved to the other side of the road, and drove on.
-It was the culmination four years work to bring Sweden in line with its neighbours, by driving on the right..
+It was the culmination of four years work to bring Sweden in line with its neighbours: by driving on the right..

-Nevertheless, in the early twentieth century, with the advent of cars and their subsequent explosion of demand, several countries chose to change before it was too late.
+Nevertheless, in the early twentieth century, with demand for cars spiralling, several countries chose to change before it was too late.
 In the 1930s Nazi Germany imposed right hand traffic on all its territories, a liberated Korea swapped to the right in 1945, and Nationalist China in 1946.
-Sweden went right in 1967 and, though other countries have changed since – Iceland (from left to right) the following year, Ghana, Nigeria and Sierra Leone (from left to right) in the 1970s and Samoa (from right to left) as late as 2009 – its changeover remains most high-profile.
+Sweden went right in 1967 and, though others have changed since – Iceland (from left to right) the following year for example, Ghana, Nigeria and Sierra Leone (from left to right) in the 1970s and Samoa (from right to left) as late as 2009 – its changeover remains most high-profile.

-Sweden changing, in what became known as ‘Dagen-H’ (an abbreviation of the rather un-catchy ‘Högertrafikomläggningen’) was – though a referendum showed 80 per cent of the population disagreed – inevitable.
-Approximately 90 per cent of vehicles were left-hand drives and both Norway and Finland, with whom it shares land borders, drove on the right.
-As the number of registered cars reached 1.5 million – a figure expected to double over the next ten years – on 4th May 1963 the Rikstag pushed through Prime Minister Erlander’s plan with little political hindrance.
+Sweden changing, in what became known as ‘Dagen-H’ (an abbreviation of the rather un-catchy ‘Högertrafikomläggningen’) was, though a referendum showed 80 per cent disagreed, inevitable.
+Approximately 90 per cent of vehicles were left-hand drives and both Norway and Finland, with whom it shared land borders, drove on the right.
+As the number of registered cars reached 1.5 million – a figure expected to double over the next ten years – on 4th May 1963 the Rikstag pushed through Prime Minister Erlander’s plan to swap sides with little hindrance.

 Over the next four years every junction and intersection was fitted with a new set of signs, signals and lines, covered with a layer of black tape to be unveiled on the day.
 Psychologists initiated an education programme that involved placing ‘Dagen-H’ logos on everything from milk cartons to T-shirts, and even included a ‘Dagen-H’ song contest, aired on national television (the winning entry, performed by The Telstars, was entitled Håll dig till höger, Svensson (Keep Right, Svensson), written by journalist Peter Himmelstrand).